chaunceyt/aichat-workspace-operator/README.md

 - ✅ API endpoint for register and login and calling a protected endpoint. (use: curl, postman, etc)
 - Manage the lifecycle of each application (Open WebUI and Ollama)
 - ✅ e2e testing (using Kyverno Chainsaw)
+- ❌ Scale-to-Zero after no request are received for a period of time. (scale up on new requests)
 - ❌ Helm chart (with unittest)
 - ❌ API endpoint to manage AIChat workspace. (use: curl, postman, etc)
 - ❌ Web Frontend